 Easy stuff first

 Let’s start with the easy stuff first.
 If you’ve booked “Priority & 2 Cabin Bags” or Plus/Flexi/Family nothing changes.
 You can still bring your two bags onto the plane.
 Assuming they meet the size rules.

 55x40x20cm for the larger bag.
 10kg in weight

 Now we get to the changes.
-If you have only booked a seat you can still bring the same bags onto the flight.
-But only the smaller one will go into the cabin with you.
+If you have only booked a seat you can only bring the small bag onto the flight.
+You can no longer bring the larger 55x40x20 trolley onto the plane.
 Remember this small bag is supposed to fit under the seat in front of you.
-The larger 55x40x20cm bag will be put into the planes hold for you.
-This will happen at the boarding gate and be free of charge.
+If your small bag doesn’t fit the sizing cage you will be charged a hefty fee and the bag placed into the hold.

 If you need anything during the flight it should be in the smaller bag you will take onto the plane.
 In addition you should not put valuables into hold.
 There exists a small chance that your bag will be delayed or even lost.

 You should refer to the above link but there are some obvious problems.